BRC

 The easiest type of bluff is to simply steal blinds by making a mid-sized raise pre-flop, when a lot of others are folding or limping in unenthusiastically (especially if those are loose players).

-And if you suspect someone has a mid-way decent hand, you can reel them in and start playing like you’ve got an amazing hand by the turn.
-Keep them betting all along, maximize your value and then blow them out of the water at the last available chance.
+And if you suspect someone has a mid-way decent hand, you can reel them in and start playing like you've got an amazing hand by the turn.
+Keep them betting all along, maximise your value and then blow them out of the water at the last available chance.

 Is there a way to never lose when you bluff in poker?

 Use pot odds to determine if your bluff is even worth it.
+Then you'll know a little better when should you bluff in poker.

 When should you not bluff in poker?